• Skip to primary navigation

 Instructions

-• Prepare the flour and eggs: In a shallow plate, add the 1/2 cup of flour, 1 tsp salt and 1/2 tsp of pepper.
+• In a shallow plate, add the ½ cup of flour, 1 teaspoon salt and ½ teaspoon of pepper.
 Whisk to combine.
 In another shallow plate or bowl whisk the eggs.

-• Make the sauce: Clean the skillet of any excess oil, then add the lemon slices and cook until fragrant and slightly charred, about 30 seconds per side.
+• Clean the skillet of any excess oil, then add the lemon slices and cook until fragrant and slightly charred, about 30 seconds per side.
 Add the butter to the skillet and melt it.
 Whisk in the flour and cook for 30 seconds to cook off the flour taste.
-Whisk in the wine, broth, lemon juice, and remaining 1/2 teaspoon of salt and season with pepper.
+Whisk in the wine, broth, lemon juice, and remaining ½ teaspoon of salt and season with pepper.
 Simmer until slightly reduced, about 2 minutes.

-• Finish the dish: Return the chicken to the skillet and cook until for another 3 to 4 minutes.
+• Return the chicken to the skillet and cook until for another 3 to 4 minutes.
 Garnish with the parsley before serving.

 Equipment